gabrieldwight/Whatsapp-Business-Cloud-Api-Net/README.md

 - PackageManager: ```PM> Install-Package WhatsappBusiness.CloudApi```
 - DotNetCLI: ```> dotnet add package WhatsappBusiness.CloudApi```

-## Setting yourself for successful WhatsApp Business Cloud Api integration
+## Setting yourself up for successful WhatsApp Business Cloud Api integration
 Before you proceed kindly acquaint yourself with WhatsApp Business Cloud Apis by going through the Docs in Meta's developer portal if you like.

 1. Obtain a Temporary access token for the meta developers portal.

 2. Ensure your project is running on the minimum supported versions of .Net

 3. WhatsAppBusinessCloudAPi is dependency injection (DI) friendly and can be readily injected into your classes.
 You can read more on DI in Asp.Net core [**here**](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-5.0).
-If you can't use DI you can always manually create a new instance of WhatsAppBusinessClient and pass in an httpClient instance in it's constructor. eg.
+If you can't use DI you can always manually create a new instance of WhatsAppBusinessClient and pass in an httpClient instance in its constructor. eg.

 ```c#
 // When Dependency Injection is not possible...